Service

 Without GAP coverage, you'd be responsible for paying that $4,000 out of pocket — for a car you can no longer use.
 However, GAP coverage covers that difference, ensuring you aren't stuck with unexpected expenses.

-Can you refinance a car loan with a GAP waiver (insurance)?
+Can you refinance a car loan with a GAP waiver?

-Yes, you can refinance a car if you already have a GAP waiver or insurance policy in place.
+Yes, you can refinance a car if you already have a GAP waiver in place.
 However, it’s important to understand how refinancing will affect your existing policy.

 GAP coverage is specifically tied to your original car loan contract.
-This means that when you refinance, your existing GAP waiver or insurance typically does not carry over to the new loan.
+This means that when you refinance, your existing GAP typically does not carry over to the new loan.
 You’re essentially paying off the old loan and starting a new one.
-Since the old loan is closed, the associated GAP waiver or insurance policy often ends as well.
+Since the old loan is closed, the associated GAP waiver often ends as well.

-Three steps to consider before refinancing your car loan with GAP waiver insurance:
+Three steps to consider before refinancing your car loan with GAP:

 1. Contact your insurer: Contact your provider to discuss how refinancing will impact your current GAP policy.
 Your insurer can provide details tailored to your specific situation.